 Listen to the 2009 WSLR Interview with Kafi Benz

-SAVE OUR BAY FRONT sees the forceful action depicted in the Unconditional Surrender statue as not being reciprocated and therefore, considers it an inappropriate symbol to showcase in a community that prides itself on social and civil equality and, which discourages violence.
+The forceful action depicted in the Unconditional Surrender statue is not being reciprocated and therefore, considers it an inappropriate symbol to showcase in a community that prides itself on social and civil equality and, which discourages violence.

 Some view the Unconditional Surrender statue as a romantic image and regard it with nostalgia as a part of Americana, transposed from the original iconic “V-J Day in Times Square” photograph that the statue copies.
 For some, this iconic photograph simply represents the joy felt on V-J Day and thus no effort is made to understand it, much less the message it delivers on another level.

 In our efforts to make our reasons clear, SAVE OUR BAY FRONT located, purchased, and presented a copy of the contact strip of all four shots Alfred Eisenstaedt took of the two people in Times Square on August 14, 1945.
 Take a look at the series.
 The body language revealed in this series speaks volumes about what really was happening.